Why is my Magic Pages website using the "www." subdomain?

 Magic Pages does not support root domain setups with A Records.

-We're here to help and want to make sure you get the most out of Magic Pages.
-Get in touch with us and you'll get back to you as soon as we can.
+I am here to help and want to make sure you get the most out of your Ghost site.
+Reach out directly and I'll get back to you as soon as possible.